Pros Cons

 displ_year_plot + geom_smooth(color = "grey60")

-function allows for the definition of labelsmpg %>% arrange(-cyl) %>% ggplot(aes(x = displ, y = hwy)) +
+mpg %>% arrange(-cyl) %>% ggplot(aes(x = displ, y = hwy)) +

 geom_point(aes(color = class, size = cyl)) +